justPauw/pokemon-astral-warp/docs/index.md

-## Welcome to the Umbral Stasis Wikipedia
+## Welcome to the Astral Warp Wikipedia
 This game is still in a fairly early development.
 On the left side you may browse different types of available content and information.
 There is quite a few changes done to both stats and typings of some Pokémon.
 In the "What's New" section below you can find a few examples.